 - Have attendees ask questions to speakers ahead of time and let people vote up the questions that are most important

 - Use the top questions asked in the app to set up break-out sessions for smaller group discussions

 - Collect the data from questions and use it for insights, marketing materials, and other content

 - Use gamification to encourage participants to attend sessions, speak to sponsors, and meet new people

 - Use real-time alerts to add just-in-time challenges and drive traffic to sponsors’ booths

 Remember, every interaction is tracked within the app, making data collection much easier and something tangible to report back on.
-By setting up your mobile app activities to reflect your event goals, you’ll have everything you need to drive engagement, increase attendee satisfaction, and ensure exhibitors and sponsors are getting the ROI they want.
+By setting up your mobile app activities to reflect your event goals, you’ll have everything you need.
+You’ll be able to drive engagement, increase attendee satisfaction, and ensure exhibitors and sponsors are getting the ROI they want.

 An event app isn’t right for every event, and I’ve had many conversations that ended in agreement that there’s really no need.
 So, if you’re curious about what EventMobi does, and you need a little help to figure out, feel free to reach me at firstname.lastname@example.org.
 I look forward to working with you!